 The South East Texas Regional Planning Commission is dependent on federal and state funding, which can vary widely from year to year.
 The federal economic condition and federal budget deficits can impact the reauthorization of funds available to local governments.
 In August 2011, Congress passed the Budget Control Act of 2011 (Public Law 112-25) to limit federal spending and reduce the national debt.
 To enforce annual spending limits, that law requires across-the-board funding reductions to almost every federal program, project, and activity through a process called "sequestration."
 As a consequence, all federal agencies had to implement funding cuts, which began in fiscal year 2013 (FY2013).
 The congressional budget office (CBO) is required to report on whether appropriations enacted for a fiscal year have exceeded the statutory caps on discretionary funding.
-The CBO estimated caps had not been exceeded and a sequestration was not required for 2019.
+The CBO estimated caps had not been exceeded and a sequestration was not required for 2021.

 In August/September of 2017 Hurricane Harvey hit South East Texas.
-Many of our residents were impacted and are still being impacted by the damages caused from this storm.
-In addition, Tropical Storm Imelda hit our area in September 2019.
-This storm caused further damage to certain areas of South East Texas which were already struggling to overcome the effects of Hurricane Harvey.
-Additional funds are expected to provide relief to the residents of our area for both Hurricane Harvey, as well as, Tropical Storm Imelda.
+Many of our residents were impacted and we anticipate serving 2,500 homes damaged in this storm before the end of 2021.
+In addition, Tropical Storm Imelda hit our area in September 2019 which caused further damage to certain areas of South East Texas already struggling to overcome the effects of Hurricane Harvey.
+Additional funds are expected to address damage caused by Tropical Storm Imelda in the spring of 2021.

 In addition to both Hurricane Harvey and Tropical Storm Imelda, the worldwide COVID-19 pandemic occurred in the beginning of 2020 causing a significant impact to our region.
 Many of our residents and local businesses will need assistance to return to normalcy.
-Due to this pandemic, we anticipate additional funds will be allocated to our region to facilitate the economic recovery from the unprecedented Presidential shutdown that affected both our nation and region.
+As a result of this pandemic, our region has received funds to begin our local economic recovery and anticipate additional funds will be necessary to address the many unmet needs of the citizens of Southeast Texas.